Building a more secure and resilient power grid

 Research shows way to secure cyber physical systems via anomaly detection

-TCIPG researcher co-PI on recently awarded NSF grant.
+TCIPG researcher is co-PI on recently awarded NSF grant.

 Nahrstedt named director of the Coordinated Science Laboratory